rsanheim/rsanheim.github.com/_posts/2006-02-08-ajax-calendars-responding-to-joel-and-alwaysbeta.markdown

 <blockquote>Most months don’t have 30 days in them</blockquote>
 Who cares.
 Its just a name, its meant to be catchy and be easy to remember, not accurate across all months.

 <blockquote>Who is their target market?
-Almost everyone who has a “real job�? uses Outlook [or Lotus Notes]</blockquote>
+Almost everyone who has a “real job uses Outlook [or Lotus Notes]</blockquote>

 The market is everyone who uses Outlook or Lotus Notes at work, and then struggles to find a way to sync that with calendars at home or "web 1.0" calendars like Yahoo's.
 This is a large market as the line between work and play increasingly blurs.
 I want to know that I have an 8 am meeting on Thursday and that I'm attending a Ruby user group that night and then going out with friends afterwards - and I want it all on the same calendar.
 My mindset for scheduling stuff doesn't have two modes for "work" and "non-work", so why have calendars that work like that?